cczhu/baseband/docs/baseband/code_struct/vdif.rst

-A VDIF file, sequence of files or data transmission is composed of a sequence of data frames, each of which is comprised of a self-identifying data frame header followed by a  data array, or "payload".
+A VDIF file, sequence of files or data transmission is composed of a sequence of data frames, each of which is comprised of a self-identifying data frame header followed by an array, or "payload", of data covering a single time segment of observations from one or more frequency sub-bands.
 The header is a pre-defined 32-bytes long, while the payload is task-specific and can range from 32 bytes to ~134 megabytes.
 Both are little-endian and grouped into 32-bit "words".
+Further details will be discussed in the :ref:`header
-Further details will be discussed in the :ref:`header <cs_vdif_header>` and :ref:`payload sections <cs_vdif_payload>` of the document.
+<cs_vdif_header>` and :ref:`payload sections <cs_vdif_payload>` of the document.

 A data frame may carry one or multiple frequency sub-bands (called "channels" in the VDIF specification, but deliberately called "sub-bands" here to avoid confusion with Fourier channels).
 A sequence of data frames all carrying the same (set of) sub-band(s) is called a "data thread", denoted by its thread ID.
 A data set consisting of multiple concurrent threads is transmitted or stored as a serial sequence of frames called a "data stream".
-Strict time ordering, while part of VDIF best practices, is not mandated, and cannot be guaranteed during data transmission over the internet.
+Strict time ordering of frames in the stream, while part of VDIF best practices, is not mandated, and cannot be guaranteed during data transmission over the internet.

 .. _cs_vdif_base: